Gaza and Israel Crisis

 HOW IS UNICEF RESPONDING TO THE CRISIS IN GAZA?

-Despite the extreme security situation, UNICEF is in the Gaza Strip, working with partners to provide children and families with urgent, humanitarian support, including:
+Despite the challenging humanitarian and security situation, UNICEF remains in Gaza, working with partners to provide children and families with life-saving support and services, including:

 - Safe Water;